Evercoder/culori/docs/api.md

 -   `channels`: a list of channels for the color space.
 -   `ranges`: the ranges for values in specific channels; if left unspecified, defaults to `[0, 1]`.
 -   `parsers`: any parsers for the color space that can transform strings into colors
--   `interpolate`: the default interpolations for the color space.
+-   `interpolate`: the default interpolations for the color space, one for each channel.
+Each interpolation is defined by its interpolator (the `use` key) and its fixup function (the `fixup` key).
+When defined as a function, a channel interpolation is meant to define its interpolator, with the fixup being a no-op.

 **Note:** The order of the items in the `channels` array matters.
 To keep things simple, we're making the following conventions: